• Ελληνικά

 What is Peramos?

-Peramos is a Greek city on the Peninsula of Kyzikos (now called Karsiyaka on the Kapidag Peninsula) in Turkey near the large port city of Bandirma (formerly Panormos) and the resort community of Erdek (formerly Artaki).
-The Peninsula is on the southern shore of the Sea of Marmara, which separates the European and Asian parts of Turkey, and links the Agean Sea in the Mediterranean ,with the Black Sea.
-Long Before the Ottoman Turks occupied present day Turkey in the 14th century, the inhabitants of this peninsula and much of the greater area of Asia Minor were Greek, as is evident from the ancient civilizations of Troy, Pergamon, Ephisus, and Kyzikos (renamed Belkis), up to the Greek cultural and economic life of the region in the beginning of this century.
-The pictures and text of this website tell the story of Peramos and it’s inhabitants — from King Kyzikus of legend (after whom the city of Kyzikos was named as he was accidently killed by Jason and the Argonauts), to the last of the Greek Peramians who in 1922 where forced to abandon their city.
+The Peninsula is on the southern shore of the Sea of Marmara, which separates the European and Asian parts of Turkey, and links the Aegean Sea in the Mediterranean ,with the Black Sea.
+Long Before the Ottoman Turks occupied present day Turkey in the 14th century, the inhabitants of this peninsula and much of the greater area of Asia Minor were Greek, as is evident from the ancient civilizations of Troy, Pergamon, Ephesus, and Kyzikos (renamed Belkis), up to the Greek cultural and economic life of the region in the beginning of this century.
+The pictures and text of this website tell the story of Peramos and it’s inhabitants — from King Kyzikos of legend (for whom the city of Kyzikos was named after he was accidently killed by Jason and the Argonauts), to the last of the Greek Peramians who in 1922 where forced to abandon their city.

 RERAMOS STREET MAP